RobotnikAutomation/rbvogui_sim/README.md

 ## Mappping, localization and navigation

-You can use these features with any of the above configurations of the robot. **Just add to the command that launches the robot the following parameters:**
+You can use these features with any of the above configurations of the robot. **Just add the following parameters to the robot:**

 Param | Type | Description | Requirements
 ------------ | -------------  | ------------- | -------------